Wolf

 The aim of large carnivore management in Liechtenstein is to enable a low-conflict coexistence of the affected groups of people, livestock and wild animals.
 With this in mind, livestock protection in Liechtenstein is being developed, adapted to changing circumstances and continuously improved.

-In both large carnivore management and livestock protection, Liechtenstein is closely aligned with Swiss enforcement practice.
-The livestock owner is generally responsible for livestock protection measures on home and alpine pastures.
+Liechtenstein is closely aligned with Swiss enforcement practice in both large carnivore management and livestock protection.
+The livestock owner is generally responsible for livestock protection measures on domestic and alpine pastures.
 Livestock owners in Liechtenstein as well as alpine cooperatives receive free herd protection advice in Liechtenstein.
-This is provided by experts from the Herd Protection Contact Point at the Agriculture Center St. Gallen (LZSG) and is individually tailored to the farm.
+This is carried out by specialists from the Herd Protection Office of the Agricultural Center St. Gallen (LZSG) and is individually tailored to the farm.

-The most important and most common herd protection measure is an electrified fence with a minimum height of 90-110 cm (especially on slopes, the fence should be higher on the uphill side) and a minimum voltage of 3,000 volts.
+The most important and most common herd protection measure is an electrified fence with a minimum height of 90 cm (as a basic safety measure, fences with a height of at least 105 cm are recommended, especially on slopes) and a minimum voltage of 3,000 volts.
 The lowest wire should be no more than 15 cm from the ground and should not touch the ground or grass (mow out or cut free the vegetation).
-Depending on the situation, willow netting or four stranded wires are used.
-Knotted grids can be equipped with two additional current-carrying strands in accordance with the information sheet
+Depending on the situation, willow netting or five stranded wires are used.
+Knotted fences can be fitted with two additional live wires in accordance with the information sheet.

 In Liechtenstein, the following contributions are paid towards livestock protection measures:

-• CHF 1 per running meter of pasture netting (blue and white, minimum height 1 m), but no more than 50% of the total costs;
+- CHF 2.- per running meter of pasture netting (blue and white, minimum height 105 cm);

-• 50 % of the cost of pasture fencing equipment, up to a maximum of CHF 500 per device
+- 100% of the costs for pasture fence energizers, up to a maximum of CHF 960.- per unit;

 The AU generally recommends not using orange pasture nets, as these are difficult to see for both livestock and wild animals.
 Contrasting colors (blue and white) are recommended.